robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ### Block Statements

 A block introduces an optionally labelled new scope.
-Controlflow will resume at the next statement after block if the control flow falls throuh the last statement of the block.
+Control-flow will resume at the next statement after block if the control flow falls through the last statement of the block.
 ```
 block <NAME>?:
     <STATEMENT>*
 ```

-A `continue` statement inside the block will set controlflow to the beginning of the block and a `break` statement will exit the block.
+A `continue` statement inside the block will set control-flow to the beginning of the block and a `break` statement will exit the block.
 Both  `continue` and `break` statements can have an optional label indicating which enclosing `block` they refer to.